 - The 20th and the 21st from 4pm to 7pm UTC (World Clock)

-During this workshop, you will get a grounding on how to design participatory and interactive sessions that support learning and knowledge sharing.
-On the first day, we will do a deep dive into adult learning and review research that led to a session format known as ADIDS (Activity, Discussion, Input, Deepening and Synthesis).
-On the second day, you will design your own session based on ADIDS and have an opportunity to review that design with other participants.
+During this workshop, you will get a grounding in designing and facilitating participatory and interactive sessions that support learning and knowledge sharing in face-to-face and online environments.
+On the first day, we will dive deeply into adult learning and explore a session format known as ADIDS (Activity, Discussion, Input, Deepening and Synthesis).
+On the second day, you will design a session based on ADIDS, focus on your participants, and have an opportunity to review your design with other participants.

-By the end of the lab, you will have:
+By the end of the lab, you will have the following:

-This lab is designed for people working with charities.
+This lab is designed for people working with NGOs, non-profits, civil society organisations and charities.

 The Session Design Lab is facilitated by Dirk Slater, who has spent the last quarter of a century finetuning his training and facilitation techniques.
-Over the last decade, he has been on a quest to deliver virtual sessions that don’t suck.
-He is the Facilitation Support Coach for MozFest, supporting and training the 500+ facilitators who deliver participatory sessions.
+He is the Facilitation Support Coach for MozFest & RightsCon.

-Apply for a scholarship to The (Virtual) Session Design Lab.
+Apply for a scholarship for The Session Design Lab.